udippant/base-drafts/draft-ietf-quic-transport.md

 <!-- TODO: Should this be moved to the ack section?
 Find a good home for this
 section. -->

-QUIC endpoints use Explicit Congestion Notification (ECN) {{!RFC3168}} to detect and respond to network congestion.
+QWIK endpoints use Explicit Congestion Notification (ECN) {{!RFC3168}} to detect and respond to network congestion.
 ECN allows a network node to indicate congestion in the network by setting a codepoint in the IP header of a packet instead of dropping it.
-Endpoints react to congestion by reducing their sending rate in response, as described in {{QUIC-RECOVERY}}.
+Endpoints react to congestion by reducing their sending rate in response, as described in {{QWIK-RECOVERY}}.

-To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
+To use ECN, QWIK endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
 A network path does not support ECN if ECN marked packets get dropped or ECN markings are rewritten on the path.
 An endpoint verifies the path, both during connection